Felice Di Cecco: Brescia

 After 2 years without a club, he was signed by Serie B club Brescia in 2013.
-However, he failed to play for the first team, as well as unable to play for their reserves team as overage player.
+However, he failed to play for the first team, as well as unable to play for their reserves team as an overage player.
 Di Cecco only played three times for the reserves in training matches against the first team.

 Cesena

 However, in June 2014, few days before the closing of 2013–14 financial year, Di Cecco (for €1.6M) and Antonio Romano (for €2.4M) were sold to Cesena in a 3-year contract for a total of €4 million transfer fee, at the same time Brescia also signed Emanuele Fonte and Simone Galassi also for a total of €4 million fee.
-The deals made both club had a paper profit of €4 million, but generating a cost of amortization of €1.333 million in the next 3 seasons.
+The deals made by both clubs had a paper profit of €4 million, but generated a cost of amortisation of €1.333 million in the next 3 seasons.
 Both clubs were boosted by the paper profits, which Brescia had a net assets of €2.75 million at 30 June 2014, as well as €4.55 million for Cesena (Cesena also had another swap deal with Parma, which bankrupted in the following summer).

-Di Cecco failed to enter the first team either at Cesena, which the club was participating in 2014–15 Serie A. On 31 January 2015 Di Cecco and Luigi Palumbo were moved to Slovenian club ND Gorica in temporary deals.
+Di Cecco failed to enter the first team either at Cesena, which the club was participating in 2014–15 Serie A. On 31 January 2015, Di Cecco and Luigi Palumbo were moved to Slovenian club ND Gorica in temporary deals.
 The bureaucratic process was completed on 5 February.